oresho/hng/README.md

   3. You can also configure other application-specific settings in the same file.

 ## Deployment
  This application was deployed as an AWS ec2 instance.
+Use this tutorial https://www.youtube.com/watch?v=_vOInY6SRVE

 ## Usage & Testing
 A Postman Document was included to show the various permissible requests. (https://github.com/oresho/hng/blob/stage2/HNG%20stage%202.postman_collection.json)